-- Has been in real estate for 15 years
+- Full-time real estate investor for over 4 years

 Best Ever Tweet:

 “Just take action, I think people are waiting and hoping for the greatest deal ever.” – Eric Martel

 Joe Fairless: Best Ever listeners, how are you doing?
 Welcome to the best real estate investing advice ever show.
 I’m Joe Fairless.
 This is the world’s longest-running daily real estate investing podcast where we only talk about the best advice ever.
 We don’t get into any of that fluffy stuff.
 With us today, Eric Martel.
 How are you doing, Eric?